What is Deep Vein Thrombosis and is it Serious?

 - Fever or excessive sweating.

-- Clammy or discolored skin, often accompanied by feelings of anxiety.
+- Clammy or discoloured skin, often accompanied by feelings of anxiety.

 - Sudden lightheadedness, dizziness, or fainting.